Purpose & Persistence: Stories of impact View 2022 Report

 Tweet0Facebook0LinkedIn0

-I first stepped foot on what is now the Campus on Lake Austin five years ago, when The Holdsworth Center was still an idea taking shape on paper.
+When I first stepped foot on what is now the Campus on Lake Austin, The Holdsworth Center was still an idea taking shape on paper.

 Covered in trees and cattle, a muddy dirt road sliced down a steep hill through the heart of the property towards the lake.
 I remember stepping gingerly around soggy grass in my work shoes, straining to envision what this land could become.